information

 Budgets help cities plan how to use money to achieve strategic goals, communicate about priorities and investments and accurately account for money.

-The City of Portland provides funding for the City Administrator’s Office and six services areas: Budget & Finance, City Operations, Community & Economic Development, Public Safety, Public Works and Vibrant Communities
+The City of Portland provides funding for the City Administrator’s Office and four services areas: City Operations, Community & Economic Development, Public Safety, and Public Works

 Funding Sources

-Money coming into the City is called revenue, and the money spent on providing different services is called expenses.
+The money spent on providing different services is called expenses, while the money that is available to pay for expenses is called revenue.
 Revenue is generally divided into two types: legally restricted funds, and unrestricted revenue in the general fund.
 In Portland’s budget, nearly 90 percent of revenue is legally restricted to fund specific services, and about 10 percent is unrestricted —but still dedicated to core services.

 Restricted funds can only be used for specific purposes that are outlined in the law.
 For example, Portlanders’ water and sewer payments can only be used to support water and sewer services, and vehicle registration fees can only be spent on roads.